gulpjs/gulp/README.md

 * Custom registries were designed, allowing for shared tasks or augmented functionality
 * Stream implementations were improved, allowing for better conditional and phased builds

+## gulp for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of gulp and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-gulp?utm_source=npm-gulp&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Installation

 Follow our [Quick Start guide][quick-start].